Taught Postgraduate Programmes

 For example, if the total tuition fee of a programme exceeds HK$162,100, the remaining balance after deducting the maximum amount of fellowship (i.e. HK$120,000) shall be borne by the student.
 If the total tuition fee of a programme is HK$162,100 or below, the student will only need to pay HK$42,100 as tuition fee, with the remainder covered by the fellowship.

-All local students are welcome to apply for the fellowships scheme.
+Applications are open to local students of eligible programmes.
 The fellowships will be awarded according to merits, and will take into account academic achievements, professional qualifications, relevant work experience, language proficiency, interview performance, and achievement in other areas.

 How to Apply